CMLPlatform/advanced_EEIO_course_student_version/EEIO_software_instructions.md

 **Step 6:** Adding or removing files that you want to commit (i.e., save)

-On the terminal: git add [name of the file] or git rm [name of the file]
+In the terminal if you want to add files that have been changed: git add [name of the file] If you want to remove files that have been changed: git rm [name of the file] (or git rm --cached [name of the file] if you want to eliminate the file only on github)

 **Step 7:**

 - Commit your work by typing
-- git commit -m “Short comment of what you changed”
+- git commit -m “Short comment on what you changed”

 **Step 8:**

-- Finally add your changes to your remote (i.e., online) repository
+Finally add your changes to your remote (i.e., online) repository by typing
 - git push

 **Step 9:**